-- If you’re an executive overseeing a department and in a position of power, what are you doing to create a culture and environment where your people feel empowered to make decisions, take risks, experiment, and continuously steer the organization forward?
+- If you’re an executive overseeing a department and in a position of power and authority, what are you doing to create a culture and environment where your people feel empowered to make decisions, take risks, experiment, and continuously steer the organization forward?
 Or are you commanding them to do things your way and removing their sense of agency and autonomy? — two things that absolutely come along when one becomes an independent worker.

-I share all this and ask these questions as top-of-mind writing because this has been on my mind for a while and I feel it’s valuable for people to explore what the future of work could look like for you, as a human, and not the collective us, as a society.
+I share all this and ask these questions because this has been on my mind for a while and I feel it’s valuable for people to explore what the future of work could look like for you, as a human, and not the collective us, as a society.
 The actions we take and choices we make as individuals are what will determine the societal evolution into “the future of work.”

 I’m sure I’ll write more on this, but for today, I’ll leave you with a few thoughts to explore on your own time:

 - What are you doing to prepare yourself, or your team, or your organization for a future where people are making active decisions about how, when, and where they do their work?